jon-jacky/home/commonplace.md

   (It increases) integration cost, reimplementation.
   (It decreases) tool power, maintainability.
   ...
 Forking off a new *whatever* is just 'what we do'.
   It is perceived as a free operation.
-Integration is someone else's problem ...
+Integration is someone else's problem.
   They should have used the shiny new thing from the start! ...
   ... there is a *radical monopoly*.
 It is a monopoly of the *recent*.
 'If you can't keep up with change, that's your problem.' ...

   Investment of effort in a codebase is good, surely?
 Maybe not, if it lessens others' ability to benefit.
-The more power expended on a codebase, the more power is needed to *use* or *contribute* Think: Linux kernel, Android, LLVM, ...
+The more power expended on a codebase, the more power is needed to *use* or *contribute*.
+Think: Linux kernel, Android, LLVM, ...

   It is not a contradiction that software can help de-escalate itself.
   Such software should engender *much less future programming* ...
   We need a culture that values empowering individuals,